gvwilson/sdxjs/sysprog/index.md

 ### A theorem

-1. Every program contains at least one bug.
+1. Every program contains at least one [%g bug "bug" %].
 2. Every program can be made one line shorter.
 3. Therefore, every program can be reduced to a single statement which is wrong.